nickfargo/state/src/state.coffee.md

 > `virtualize`

       realize: ( expression ) ->
+        { attributes } = this
-        return this unless @attributes & INCIPIENT_OR_VIRTUAL
+        return this unless attributes & INCIPIENT_OR_VIRTUAL
+        @attributes &= ~VIRTUAL if attributes & VIRTUAL

         @_ or = new @Content
-        @mutate expression
+        @mutate expression if expression?

 Realizing a root state requires that, for each of the owner’s own methods, if there exists at least one stateful implementation of that method located higher